1000 E. University Ave.

 1991 Session organizer and co-chair with Lowell Gallagher, "The Cultural Semiotics of Chastity in Early Modern Europe," MLA

-1989 Organizer and respondent, "The Imprisoned Woman in the Renaissance" Session, RSA
+1989 Organizer and respondent, "The Imprisoned Woman in the Renaissance” RSA

 1989 Chair and respondent, "Renaissance Women Authors" Session, Pacific Northwest Renaissance Association

-Distance education.
-Sixteenth- and early Seventeenth-Century drama, poetry, and prose romance; Shakespeare, Shakespeare in Film, Elizabeth I, Mary Queen of Scots, Tudor and Stuart women, Spenser, early modern women writers, Mary Sidney Wroth, cultural materialism, feminist historicism, cultural semiotics; early modern English painting, portraiture, textiles and design, and architecture; literary and social theory at the undergraduate and graduate levels, integrated in literature courses or as a subject of study; cultural tradition and change; Tom Stoppard; texts and textiles; Shakespeare and pedagogy; preparing secondary school teachers to teach English literature; Seminar on finishing the M.A. thesis.
+Sixteenth- and Seventeenth-Century drama, poetry, and prose romance; William Shakespeare, Shakespeare in Film, Elizabeth I, Mary Queen of Scots, Tudor and Stuart women, Edmund Spenser, early modern women writers, Mary Sidney Wroth, women’s life writing, cultural materialism, feminist historicism, cultural semiotics; early modern English painting, portraiture, textiles, design, and architecture; literary and social theory at the undergraduate and graduate levels, integrated in literature courses and as a subject of study; cultural tradition and change; Tom Stoppard; texts and textiles; Shakespeare and pedagogy; preparing secondary school teachers to teach English; Teaching for graduate success; U.S. Drama of Diversity; International drama.